PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 1. Click the + icon to add a new step
 2. Click "Custom Code"
-3. In the new step, select the bash runtime in language dropdown
+3. In the new step, select the `bash` runtime in language dropdown

 ## Logging and debugging

-When it comes to debugging bash scripts, `echo` is your friend.
+When it comes to debugging Bash scripts, `echo` is your friend.

 Your `echo` statements will print their output in the workflow step results: